RobertoRoos/sawIntuitiveResearchKitWiki/FAQ.md

  * Make sure the SCSI and RS cables between the dMIB and QLA boards inside the enclosure are not loose.
  * See also [controller boxes description](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Controller-Boxes) and [debugging potentiometer issues](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Debugging-Potentiometer-Issues)

-## Power Issue
+## Power issues

 Most power issues are related to the emergency stop: [E-Stop](/jhu-dvrk/sawIntuitiveResearchKit/wiki/ESTOP)

-## Firewire Connection
+## Firewire connection

 ### Symptom
  * Can't even connect to controllers
  * See some of the QLA-FPGA but not all
  * `qladisp` seems to be working but the display freezes for a couple of seconds

-### Firewire Cables
+### Firewire cables

 Cheap cables tend to have more quality issues.
+We strongly recommend to buy your FireWire cables from Unibrain.

-We found a working combination for our controllers (at JHU), see [ISI private wiki](http://research.intusurg.com/dvrkwiki/index.php?title=DVRK:GroupPages:JHU#Mechatronics).
+For a more detailed description of the cables used for our controllers (at JHU), see [ISI private wiki](http://research.intusurg.com/dvrkwiki/index.php?title=DVRK:GroupPages:JHU#Mechatronics).
 The best way to test your setup is to start with a single cable and single QLA-FPGA and then add the extra boards one by one to the daisy chain.
 This requires to open the controller enclosures.

 ## I plugged my PC to the stereo display but I get no image?